ThomasPSpargo/COLOC-reporter/README.md

 ### Analysis protocol

-Analysis can be include only finemapping, only colocalisation, or a combination of these steps.
+Analysis can be include only fine-mapping, only colocalisation, or a combination of these steps.

-Colocalisation analysis performed without prior finemapping uses the `coloc.abf` function.
-Colocalisation analysis including the SuSiE finemapping step is performed with the `coloc.susie` function.
-Finemapping analysis is performed using the `runsusie` function, which is a wrapper around `susieR::susie_rss` and is provided within the COLOC package.
-Note that colocalisation analysis with `coloc.susie` is only possible when at least one credible set is identified in both of two traits during the finemapping step.
+Colocalisation analysis performed without prior fine-mapping uses the `coloc.abf` function.
+Colocalisation analysis including the SuSiE fine-mapping step is performed with the `coloc.susie` function.
+Fine-mapping analysis is performed using the `runsusie` function, which is a wrapper around `susieR::susie_rss` and is provided within the COLOC package.
+Note that colocalisation analysis with `coloc.susie` is only possible when at least one credible set is identified in both of two traits during the fine-mapping step.

-Finemapping results will be returned for all traits defined for a given analysis.
+Fine-mapping results will be returned for all traits defined for a given analysis.
 Any number of traits can be defined up to and including this step.
 However, note that only SNPs common to all supplied traits and the LD reference will be retained.

 Colocalisation analysis can be performed only for pairs of traits.
 Therefore, this is currently performed using only the first two traits defined.
 If more than two traits are supplied for an analysis which is declared to include colocalisation analysis, then steps prior to colocalisation are completed for all traits before subsetting to the first two traits declared.

 The main analysis protocol is controlled using the `--runMode` option of `colocaliseRegion.R`.
 This has 4 possible settings:
-- `doBoth` (the default):  both `coloc.abf` and `coloc.susie` will run, assuming finemapping is successful for both traits supplied to `coloc.susie`
+- `doBoth` (the default):  both `coloc.abf` and `coloc.susie` will run, assuming fine-mapping is successful for both traits supplied to `coloc.susie`
-- `trySusie`: `coloc.susie` will be used if SuSiE finemapping identifies at least 1 credible set in each trait and `coloc.abf` is returned otherwise
+- `trySusie`: `coloc.susie` will be used if SuSiE fine-mapping identifies at least 1 credible set in each trait and `coloc.abf` is returned otherwise
 - `skipSusie`: only `coloc.abf` will be applied, and processes necessary for `coloc.susie` are skipped (e.g. no need to call to plink and generate the linkage disequilibrium matrix)
-- `finemapOnly`: finemapping is performed for each trait and any colocalisation analyses are skipped
+- `finemapOnly`: fine-mapping is performed for each trait and any colocalisation analyses are skipped

+Some other important options to consider when running analysis within the `colocaliseRegion.R` script are:

+- `--finemap_refine`: Logical, defaulting to FALSE.
+Specify TRUE to add a refinement step to SuSiE finemapping call to avoid identification of local maxima.
+- `--finemap_initialL`: Numeric, defaulting to 10, the susie default, to indicate the maximum number of non-zero effects to allow in the initial susie regression model.
+- `--finemap_increaseL`: Logical, defaulting to TRUE which indicates that higher values of L should be attempted in susie finemapping (with L+10 for each loop) when the number of credible sets found are ≥L-2.
+Setting this to FALSE will allow one finemapping run only, using the L setting specified in the --finemap_initialL option.

+- `--finemap_CScoverage`: Numeric between 0 and 1 to indicate the credible set threshold to use for finemapping; defaults to 0.95, which returns 95% credible sets.
+- `--priors_coloc.abf`: Comma separated list of 3 numerics indicating priors to set respectively for p1,p2,p12 in `coloc.abf` function; default values are '1e-4,1e-4,1e-5' the `coloc.abf` default settings.
+- `--priors_coloc.susie`: Comma separated list of 3 numerics indicating priors to set respectively for p1,p2,p12 in `coloc.susie` function; default values are '1e-04,1e-04,5e-06', the `coloc.susie` default settings (passed through to `coloc.bf_bf` function).

 ### Quality control

-Quality control checks are performed prior to finemapping analysis to test whether the GWAS summary statistic effect estimates are consistent with the LD matrix supplied.
+Quality control checks are performed prior to fine-mapping analysis to test whether the GWAS summary statistic effect estimates are consistent with the LD matrix supplied.
 When an LD matrix is provided from an out-of-sample population, inconsistency could indicate a poor ancestry match between the reference and GWAS samples.

 The main results from quality control checks performed are returned in the `./coloc/results/<prefix>_coloc/finemapQC` directory.

 __Testing consistency between GWAS and LD matrix__

 The SuSiE [`estimate_s_rss`](https://stephenslab.github.io/susieR/reference/estimate_s_rss.html) function returns a global measure of consistency between the summary statistic Z-scores (calculated from `beta` and `SE`) and LD matrix provided (see function documentation for details).
 This measure is a value between 0 and 1 where higher numbers indicate greater inconsistency.
-This can help identify whether to be cautious in interpreting finemapping results.
+This can help identify whether to be cautious in interpreting fine-mapping results.
 However, there is not a clear threshold defining which values are reasonable.

 We perform this check in 2 stages.

 First, consistency is checked across SNPs available (using all 3 estimation methods provided) after harmonising data across traits and to the reference population.
 If any SNPs are identified in the Z-score outliers step (see below) as having potentially reversed allele order, the check is repeated after flipping the valence of the effect estimate for these putatively reversed SNPs.

-Second, consistency is checked using the default 'null-mle' method only  for the dataset analysed by susie, and this result is returned alongside the overall finemapping results in the column 'LD_Zscore_consistency'.
+Second, consistency is checked using the default 'null-mle' method only  for the dataset analysed by susie, and this result is returned alongside the overall fine-mapping results in the column 'LD_Zscore_consistency'.
 Note that this dataset may correspond exactly to the one from the first check, but could contain either fewer SNPs or some SNPs with flipped effect estimates according to the results of the Z-score outliers check and analysis settings.

 We suggest evaluating this measure in the context of your results.
 In particular, the reasonability of any credible sets identified and the SNP-wise PIP estimates should be checked against GWAS p-values, betas, or Z-scores.